Guidelines for New Students: a Tech Timeline

 Contact Admissions Office for answers to questions about this stage.

 The first step is to apply for admission at discover.ccac.edu.
 You will be asked to create an account at the beginning of the application procedure.
-This account is not the CCAC account.
+This account is not the CCAC username.
 Your Discover account will enable you to submit your application and to schedule placement tests.
 But it is not the account you will use to access your academic email or log onto computers on campus when you are actively taking classes at CCAC.

 The username for your Discover account will be an email address you supply.
 If you forget the email address you used to set up your Discover account, the Admissions Department can help you.
 To schedule placement tests, click Events.